Top 47 ETL Interview Questions & Answers (2025)

 There are many ways to approach this problem, one of which is through CI/CD.
 CI/CD stands for continuous implementation and continuous development.

-Knowing that changing or modifying anything in the RAW database can make or break a whole ecosystem of data, it is imperative to use processes that come with many safety measures and are not too bold during implementation.
+Knowing that changing or modifying anything in the RAW database can make or break a whole data ecosystem, it is imperative to use processes that come with many safety measures and are not too bold during implementation.
 CI/CD allows you to observe your changes and see how the changes in the RAW database affect the OUT database.
 Typically, small increments of code are pushed out into a build server, within which exist automated checking areas that scan the parameters and changes of the released code.

 After the checks, the ETL developer will look at the feedback and sift through the test cases, evaluating whether the small increment succeeded or failed.
 This process allows you to check how the changes in the RAW database affect those in the OUT database.
 Because the changes are incremental, they will rarely be catastrophic if they do evade your checks and negatively impact the database, as they will be easily reversible.